 The Retention workbook

-To use the Retention Workbook, in your Application Insights resources navigate to Usage > Retention and select Retention Analysis Workbook.
-Or in the Workbooks tab select Public Templates then select User Retention Analysis under Usage.
+To use the Retention workbook, in your Application Insights resources go to Usage > Retention > Retention Analysis Workbook.
+Or on the Workbooks tab, select Public Templates.
+Then under Usage, select User Retention Analysis.

-By default, retention shows all users who did anything then came back and did anything else over a period.
-You can select different combination of events to narrow the focus on specific user activities.
+By default, retention shows all users who did anything and then came back and did anything else over a defined period.
+You can select different combinations of events to narrow the focus on specific user activities.

-Add one or more filters on properties by selecting Add Filters.
+To add one or more filters on properties, select Add Filters.
 For example, you can focus on users in a particular country or region.

-The insights cards show top five initiating events, and top five returned events to give users a better understanding of their retention report.
+The insights cards show the top five initiating events and the top five returned events.
+This information gives users a better understanding of their retention report.

 Use business events to track retention